The drive from Dieppe to your destination–Le Havre, is about 1 hour and 30 minutes.

 Bellies full and hearts filled with fantastic memories — what a nice way to end off your trip in Normandy!

 I sincerely hope you enjoyed this itinerary dear readers.
-If you are looking for more itineraries in France, check out Occitania and Andorra Roadtrip in 7 days.
+If you are looking for more itineraries in France, check out this great Occitania and Andorra Roadtrip in 7 days.

 This page may contain affiliate links, which means I will receive a commission if you buy one of these products, at no additional cost to you.
 I only list things that I personally love.